What Are The Differences Between Heaters, Boilers, and Furnaces in Maryville, Il?

-The Difference Between Heaters, Boilers, and Furnaces in Maryville, Il.
+The Difference Between Heaters, Boilers, and Furnaces in Maryville, IL

-Whether you are building a new house or want to replace your existing heating system, you can become confused or overwhelmed at your options.
+Whether you are building a new house or want to replace your existing heating system, you can become confused or overwhelmed by your options.
 It is important that you understand the difference between heaters, boilers, and furnaces, so you can make sure to choose the best heating option for your Maryville, IL home.

 What’s the Difference Between a Heater and a Furnace?

 It’s all in the definition of the word “heater”.
 Technically, a heater includes any kind of device that provides heat to space.
 That covers a wide range of devices, including furnaces.
 So, all furnaces are heaters but not all heaters are furnaces.

 The word “furnace” comes from the Greek word for “oven”.
 Early furnaces were made of stone or clay and used wood or coal to produce intense heat.
 They were first used as kilns and metal smelting, eventually being adapted for home heating.